-1. You must include a Do display a red X indicati You must include a Document Description for each attachment you upload; if you do not, the Submission Summary screen will display a red X indicating the submission is incomplete.
+1. You must include a Document Description for each attachment you upload; if you do not, the Submission Summary screen will display a red X indicating the submission is incomplete.
 2. You must upload an attachment for each document listed where 'Required?' is 'Yes'.
 3. We prefer that you use PDF files, though other file types are supported-please only use zip files if necessary.
 Converting electronic files to PDF, rather than printing documents and scanning them, often produces higher quality images.
 Many systems allow you to create PDF files as a Print option.
 If you are unfamiliar with this process, you should consult your IT Support or search for information on Google or YouTube.
-4. Attachments must mat ch the questions the ey are associated with.
-5. Only upload document ultimately slows down s responsive to the the funding process questions posed-including other material slows down the review process, which 6.
-If you cannot read the attachment, it is like ly we cannot read it either. .
-We must be able to read the date and time on attachments requiring system-generated dates and times, (e.g., a screensl displaying the time and date of the public posting using your desktop calendar; screenshot of a webpage that indicates date a time). enerated dates and times, (e.g., a screenshot enshot of a webpage that indicates date and .
-We must be able t o read everything ye ou want us to consider in any attachment • 7.
-After you upload each Document Type and to attachment, use the ensure it contains Download feature to access and check tall pages you intend to include. he attachment to ensure it matches the required 8.
-Only use the "Other" at ttachment option to meet an attachment requirement that is r ot otherwise listed in these detailed instructions.
-Document Typ oe e Required?
+4. Attachments must mate ch the questions they are associated with.
+5. Only upload documents responsive to the questions posed-including other material slows down the review process, which ultimately slows down the funding process.
+6. If you cannot read the attachment, it is likely we cannot read it either. .
+We must be able to read the date and time on attachments requiring system-generated dates and times, (e.g., a screenshot displaying the time and date of the public posting using your desktop calendar; screenshot of a webpage that indicates date and time). .
+We must be able to read everything you want us to consider in any attachment.
+7. After you upload each attachment, use the Download feature to access and check the attachment to ensure it matches the required Document Type and to ensure it contains all pages you intend to include.
+8. Only use the "Other" at tachment option to me eet an attachment requirement that is not ot nerwise listed in these detailed instructions.
+Document Typ e Required?
 Document Description Date Attached 1C-7.
-PHA Homeless Preference No 1C-7 PHA Homeless 09/25/2023 1C-7.
-PHA Mo Preference 1C-7.
-PHA Moving On Preference 1D-11a.
-Lette Working Grou 1D-11a.
-Letter Signed by Working Group 1D-11a Letter Sig 09/25/2023 1D-2a.
+PHA Ho Preference meless No 1C-7 PHA Homeless 09/25/2023 1C-7.
+PHA Mo Preference ving On No 1D-11a.
+Letter Working Group Yes 1D-11a Letter Sig 09/25/2023 1D-2a.
 Housin g First Evaluation Yes 1D-2a Housing Fir 09/25/2023 1E-1.
-Web Po esting of Local eadline Yes 1E-1 Web Posting 09/25/2023 1E-2.
-Local Co Tool ompetition Scoring Yes 1E-2 Local Compet 09/25/2023 1E-2a.
+Web Po Competition De Yes 1E-1 Web Posting 09/25/2023 1E-2.
+Local Co Tool mpetition Scoring Yes 1E-2 Local Compet 09/25/2023 1E-2a.
 Scored Project Forms for One Yes 1E-2a Scored Form 09/25/2023 1E-5.
-Notificat Rejected-Redu ion of Projects uced Yes 1E-5 Notification 09/25/2023 1E-5a.
-Notifica Accepted ation of Projects Yes 1E-5a.
+Notificati Rejected-Redu on of Projects Yes 1E-5 Notification 09/25/2023 1E-5a.
+Notifica Accepted tion of Projects Yes 1E-5a.
 Notificati 09/25/2023 1E-5b.
-Local Competition Selection Results 1E-5b Local Compe 09/25/2023 1E-5c.
-Web Po Approved Con Application Yes
+Local C Selection Rest Yes 1E-5b Local Compe 09/25/2023 1E-5c.
+Web Po Approved Con Application osting-CoC- solidated Yes